Our pediatricians manage your child's health, from infancy to young adulthood, building trusting and friendly relationships as the child ages.

 Regardless of whom your child is scheduled to see, rest assured that each medical provider is part of a collaborative healthcare community.
 Each pediatric provider is well-equipped to diagnose, manage, and treat pediatric problems – or refer to someone else with more specialization, as needed.
 Additionally, our providers who work with pediatric patients are passionate about youngsters.
 Each has a fantastic way of engaging with children.

 Difference between Pediatrician and a Family Doctor

-Although family medicine providers are fully qualified to provide medical care for children, the experience of visiting a family medicine clinic tends to be very different from that of a pediatrician’s office.
-At Lompoc Valley Medical Center, our pediatric offices are decorated with bright colors and cheerful wall hangings.
-This helps children learn to regard a clinic trip as a fun and exciting experience rather than provoking fear or anxiety.
+Although family medicine providers are fully qualified to provide medical care for children, the experience of visiting a family medicine clinic tends to be very different from that of a pediatrician's office.
+Our pediatric offices are decorated with bright colors and cheerful wall hangings.
+This helps children learn to consider a clinic trip a fun and exciting experience rather than provoking fear or anxiety.